Skip to main content

 Image

 MSC Bellissima departed on her inaugural cruise on March 4, 2019.
-MSC Cruises will be the first international cruise line to return to mainland China, as they are deploying MSC Bellissima starting in March 2024.
+MSC Cruises was the first international cruise line to return to mainland China, as they deployed MSC Bellissima to Asia in March 2024.
+According to a press release, MSC Bellissima will return to China for a series of cruises departing from Shanghai between Jan.
+16 and Mar.
+10, 2025.

 Gross tonnage: 171,598